By Reed Hastings and Erin Meyer, September/2020 (320p.)

-Like Ray Dalio of Bridgewater, Reed believes in building a culture of radical transparency, but unlike Ray, who’s been known to shout insults at his team members when they disappoint, and who reportedly has cameras and recorders monitoring his employees, Reed takes a different approach to achieving radical transparency by fostering a culture of trust and honest feedback with context – that is, one that is anchored to a common goal (do what’s best for the company), by inspiring reflection without destroy morale and causing unnecessary anxiety.
+Like Ray Dalio of Bridgewater, Reed believes in building a culture of radical transparency, but unlike Ray, who’s been known to shout insults at his team members when they disappoint, and who reportedly has cameras and recorders monitoring his employees, Reed takes a different approach to achieving radical transparency by fostering a culture of trust and honest feedback with context – that is, one that is anchored to a common goal (do what’s best for the company), by inspiring reflection without destroying morale and causing unnecessary anxiety.
 “Only say about someone what you will say to their face,” is a motto that both Netflix and Bridgewater share, but in Reed’s view, any company that is seeking to drive talent density and radical transparency should have no tolerance for jerks, even the most brilliant ones.
 “We’ve all worked with people who are obviously brilliant,” he explains.
 “You know the type: bursting with amazing insights, articulate, able to solve problems with a single blow.
 The denser the talent in your organization, the more brilliant people you’re likely to have on the team.
 But with a lot of brilliant people running around, you run a risk.
 Sometimes really talented people have heard for so long how great they are, they begin to feel they really are better than everybody else.
 They might smirk at ideas they find unintelligent, roll their eyes when people are inarticulate, and insult those they feel are less gifted than they are.
 In other words, these people are jerks.” … “If you are promoting a culture of candor on your team, you have to get rid of the jerks.
 Many may think, ‘This guy is so brilliant, we can’t afford to lose him,’ but it doesn’t matter how brilliant your jerk is, if you keep him on the team you can’t benefit from candor.”
 He then proceeds to give a real-life example for context: “Paula was exceptionally creative and had an extensive network, which was an enormous asset.
 She put in long hours reading scripts and visualizing how to turn a potential TV series into a big hit.
 Paula tried to live the Netflix culture by being forthcoming and candid in all instances.
 Often in meetings Paula spoke forcefully, repeating herself, sometimes pounding on the table to make her point.
 She frequently spoke over people if they weren’t getting her gist.
 Paula was clearly very efficient too, working on her computer while others were speaking, especially if she didn’t agree with their points.
 If people were long-winded or slow to get to the point, she would interrupt them and let them know, then and there.
 Paula did not feel she was being a jerk, just that she was living the Netflix culture with her honest feedback.
 Yet because of her difficult behavior, Paula no longer works at Netflix.”

 Netflix’s views on compensation may seem unorthodox outside of Silicon Valley or Wall Street, but paying top dollars for top performers is also not a new concept.
 Reed quotes Bill Gates to make his point: “A great lathe operator commands several times the wages of an average lathe operator, but a great writer of software code is worth ten thousand times the price of an average software writer,” but then he also quotes a former Microsoft employee who spoke with the magazine Vanity Fair about the company’s old-school management style under Bill Gates: “If you were on a team of ten people, you walked in the first day knowing that, no matter how good everyone was, two people were going to get a great review, seven were going to get mediocre reviews, and one was going to get a terrible review.
 It leads to employees focusing on competing with each other rather than competing with other companies. … One Microsoft engineer reportedly said: People will openly sabotage other people’s efforts.”
 The book is critical of most strategies used for keeping the best talent, and they offer convincing research showing that big bonuses actually reduce performance.
 Forgetting annual bonuses and focusing on paying the highest salaries, is one way Netflix drives performance and retains talent.
 Another is to proactively pay team members based on their market worth instead of performance.
 “We told all managers that they shouldn’t wait for their people to come to them with a competitor’s offer before raising salaries.
 If we didn’t want to lose an employee and we saw her market value rising, we should increase her pay accordingly. … If you can’t afford to pay your best employees top of market, then let go of some of the less fabulous people in order to do so.
 That way, the talent will become even denser.”